Nearsoft/jobs/readme.md

 ### Portfolio

-Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
+Your portfolio should have your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
-File type: jpg, png or prototypes in InVision.
+File type: `jpg`, `png` or prototypes in InVision.

-Send your cv and portfolio to aquijada@nearsoft.com
+Send your CV and portfolio to aquijada@nearsoft.com

 ## UX/UI Intern
 🌵⚡️

-Nearsofts’ UX Team is focused on digital product design, and we are looking for a passionate, energetic design intern to join us in a long-term engagement.
+Nearsoft's UX Team is focused on digital product design, and we are looking for a passionate, energetic design intern to join us in a long-term engagement.

-### Role Definition
+### Role definition

 * Recruiting users and researching how they interact with their products
 * Conducting user testing for in-progress projects so we can have data that informs our design strategy for those initiatives
-* Helping us to organize our design documentation, artifacts, and processes and socializing that to the wider community at Dolby
-* Working on the visual design for one or more of our applications—which could be anything from a simple consumer app to a complex professional content creation tool
+* Working on the visual design for one or more of our applications which could be anything from a simple consumer app to a complex professional content creation tool
-* Implementing aspects of our UI style guide in one or more of our existing products
+* Implementing aspects of our UI style guide for one or more of our existing products
-* Helping to shape our team by injecting new and interesting ideas, methodologies and processes for us to discuss and possibly adopt.
+* Helping to shape our team by injecting new and interesting ideas, methodologies, and processes for us to discuss and possibly adopt

 ### Requirements

-* Pursuing or a recent graduate with Bachelor’s and/or Master’s Degree in  Graphic Design, Digital Design, Product Application Design or related field.
+* Pursuing or a recent graduate with Bachelor's and/or Master's Degree in Graphic Design, Digital Design, Product Application Design or related field
-* Fluent in English (Writing and speaking)
+* Fluent in English (writing and speaking)
 * Researching users and designing meaningful experiences for them on any platforms
-* Written, verbal and storytelling skills are outstanding and a natural communicator.
+* Storytelling skills and a natural communicator
-* Quick-witted, efficient and flexible in the way that you work and can turn on a dime as projects change and pivot.
+* Quick-witted, efficient and flexible in the way that you work and can turn on a dime as projects change and pivot
 * Your career may just be starting, but a compelling and varied portfolio is important for us to see.
-Show us beautiful, contemporary visual design; detailed and thoughtful wireframes; careful and thorough research; novel and varied ways of telling stories.
+Show us beautiful, contemporary visual design; detailed and thoughtful wireframes; careful and thorough research; novel and varied ways of telling stories
-* Experience with Adobe CC, Sketch, Zeplin, InVision
+* Experience with Adobe Creative Cloud, Sketch, Zeplin, InVision
 * Location: Hermosillo

-### Minimum Skills Required:
+### Minimum skills required

-* Currently enrolled in a Bachelor’s degree, preferably in a design-related field (0-2 years)
+* Currently enrolled in a Bachelor's degree, preferably in a design-related field (0-2 years)
-* Fluent in English (Writing and speaking)
+* Fluent in English (writing and speaking)
-* Demonstrated proficiency in the Adobe Suite of software (Sketch in particular)
+* Demonstrated proficiency with Sketch and/or the Adobe Suite
 * Quickly visualize and prototype ideas to communicate designs
 * Quick learner, excellent problem-solving skills, visionary
-* Please submit a portfolio that demonstrates designs for web/mobile.
+* Please submit a portfolio that demonstrates designs for web/mobile

 ### Nice to have

-* Familiarity with HTML, CSS
+* Familiarity with HTML and CSS

 ### Portfolio

 Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
-File type: jpg, png or prototypes in InVision.
+File type: `jpg`, `png` or prototypes in InVision.
-Send your cv and portfolio to aquijada@nearsoft.com
+Send your CV and portfolio to aquijada@nearsoft.com

 ## Credit